 Search the Library

-16] To locate a skill in the Library to add by searching, start typing the skill name into the Library search box (results appear automatically).
+16] To search for a particular skill in the Library, start typing the skill name into the Library search box (results appear automatically).

 17] After you locate the skill in the search results, click the "+" to the left of it to add it.